TangiLC/P12-FrontEnd-SportSee/README.md

 Front-End is now rendered at URL `http://localhost:3001`

-The datas available in the back-end are for users "Cecilia Ratorez", "Thomas Mockdata" and "Karl Dovineau"
+The data available in the back-end are for users "Cecilia Ratorez", "Thomas Mockdata" and "Karl Dovineau"

-If you the back-end is not running , mocked datas will be used for these users.
+If the back-end is not running , mocked data will be used for these users.